BasementKrew/revelation.io/_posts/2015-03-12-golang-debug.markdown

 nm printer
 ```

-Where printer is the binary name of our C++ program.
-A quick note. nm is only available on nix systems (sorry Windows folks), but there is some good news.
-The go tool has nm as well, so technically speaking if Go supports a platform, I would suspect that nm would work (I didn't get to test it on Windows, so I can't be for sure).
+printer is the binary name of our C++ program.
+A quick note, `nm` is only available on nix systems (sorry Windows folks), but there is some good news.
+The Go tool has `nm` as well, so technically speaking if Go supports a platform, I would suspect that `nm` would work (I didn't get to test it on Windows, so I can't be sure).
 Upon running nm, you should see something like this:

 ```
 0000000100000ee0 T __Z7printerPKc